The Oratory School: Sexual abuse

 In February 2013, it was discovered that Jonathan O'Brien, a former teacher, had been involved in sexually abusing boys aged ten to sixteen while working at The Oratory in the 1980s.
 O'Brien was sentenced to thirteen years imprisonment.

 Disciplinary

 In February 2014, there were allegations that older pupils had been beating younger students and killing animals outside school - including the skinning of a cat.
 A teacher resigned and alleged that she had done so because her concerns over the pupils' behaviour had been repeatedly ignored.
-She then filed a claim against the school for "forced dismissal" but the claim was thrown out by the Reading employment tribunal as she had voluntarily resigned and was not "forced to quit".
+She filed a claim against the school for "forced dismissal" but the claim was thrown out by the Reading employment tribunal as she had voluntarily resigned and was not "forced to quit".
 The then-headmaster Clive Dytor stated that the incidents she mentioned had already been dealt with.